Yews to Eucalypts

 Moss Family and siblings in inner south-east Melbourne

 Their sister Emma Maud Moss married Charles Neil.
 They would continue to live in inner south Melbourne in close proximity to the family.
 Emma Maud and Charles Neil would own and lease commercial properties as appeared in 1932’s Victoria Australia Rate Book.
-They lived on Burke Road East Malvern and owned shop properties at 231 (Grocers), 233 (Tobacconist), and 235 (Dairy Produce) Malvern Road Victoria Australia Rate Books.
+They lived on Burke Road East Malvern.
+They owned shop properties at 231 (Grocers), 233 (Tobacconist), and 235 (Dairy Produce) Malvern Road Victoria Australia Rate Books.

 When John Henry died his brothers Tom and Alf and his sister Ellen put an obituary in the papers for him.
 (1943) MOSS – On June 27, at St Andrew’s Hospital.
 John Newry, Dearly beloved husband of the late Alice, loving brother of Tom.
 Alf and Ellen.
 Deeply regretted.
 Private funeral.
 (St Andrews Hospital was at 2 St Andrews Pl, East Melbourne.)